patwadeepak/task-tracker-react/README.md

 Just swap them and you get a json server backend too.

 ## Planned features
-Learning happens only when you actually develop useful features.
-I have plans to add localStorage support so anyone using a browser can directly use it without json server backend and have persistent data across page refresh.
+Learning happens only when you actually develop useful features.<br>
+Local Storage - Done<br>
+Dark Theme - Pending<br>
 Basically no swapping as mentioned and in [usage](https://github.com/patwadeepak/task-tracker-react#usage) and no need to run a json backend server.
 ##### PS: I think the UI is quite large just Zoom out to 80% for now.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).